cherub-i/teichthermometer/readme.md

 # Teichsensor
-A ESP8266 based temperature sensor, using two DS18X20 sensors.
+A ESP8266 based temperature sensor, using two DS18X20 sensors and sending sensor readings as MQTT messages.

 ## Learnings
 - writing a log-file is probably a bad idea, as the EEPROM has only a